-Andrew focuses his practice on the litigation of patents covering high-tech subject matter, ranging from Internet and network technology to low-level CPU and hard drive technology.
+Andrew focuses his practice on the litigation of patents covering high-tech subject matter, ranging from Internet and network technology to low-level CPU and semiconductor technology.

 Before practicing law, Andrew worked as an IT and software development specialist for various Pittsburgh businesses, including U.S. Steel.
 Since graduating from Temple Law School in 2009, Andrew has leveraged his technical expertise by representing electronics, computer, and e-commerce companies in patent, copyright, trademark, and trade secret cases, achieving successful results in federal district court and in cases before the United States International Trade Commission.

 Andrew was part of a trial team that achieved a favorable jury verdict in a multi-million dollar contract case in the Northern District of California involving the design and manufacture of integrated circuits for use in GPS navigation systems.